crums-io/skipledger/docs/index.md

 setting.

-Constructing a *complete* skip ledger row under this model (which contains both the input hash and the row's hashpointers to previous rows) then takes on average 3 row accesses: one for row's input hash, and 2 for its hash pointers to previous rows (on average, each row has 2 hash pointers).
+Constructing a *complete* skip ledger row under this model (which contains both the input hash and the row's hashpointers to previous rows) then takes on average 3 row accesses: one for the row's input hash, and 2 for its hash pointers to previous rows (on average, each row has 2 hash pointers).
 In a good many cases, however, we don't need the full row object: therefore the library also offers *lazy* versions of its row abstraction.

 ### Morsel Model